-Tom's story...
+John's Story...

-When we were approached by Tom last year, he wanted some help getting his finances in order.
+When we were approached by john last year, We reviewed john's insurance cover, including wanted some help getting his finances in order. his tech benefits and private insurances.
 Here's what we did...
+We structured the insurance to better meet his (and his family's) needs and reduce the costs

-1 Total tax savings
+1. Total tax savings

-We restructured Tom's finances to help save income tax, capital gains tax and future inheritance tax.
+We restructured John's finances to help save income tax, capital gains tax and future inheritance tax.

-2 Portfolio optimisation
+2. Portfolio optimisation